Catholic emancipation: Initial reliefs

 In Canada, British since 1763, the Quebec Act 1774 ended some restrictions on Roman Catholics, so much so that it was called one of the "Intolerable Acts" and criticised in the Petition to the King submitted in October 1774 by the First Continental Congress of the Thirteen Colonies.

 In Great Britain and, separately, in Ireland, the first Relief Act, called the Papists Act 1778, was passed; subject to an oath renouncing Stuart claims to the throne and the civil jurisdiction of the pope, it allowed Roman Catholics to own property and to inherit land.
 Reaction against this led to riots in Scotland in 1779 and then the Gordon Riots in London on 2 June 1780.

-Further relief was given by an act of Parliament of 1782 allowing the establishment of Roman Catholic schools and bishops.
+Further relief was given by the Roman Catholic Relief Act 1781 (21 & 22 Geo.
+3. c.
+62 (I)) allowing the establishment of Roman Catholic schools and bishops.
 The Roman Catholic Relief Act 1791 allowed the free practice of Catholicism subject to certain substantial restrictions designed to make Catholicism less visible in the communities where it was practiced.
 In Ireland, the Roman Catholic Relief Act 1793 was enacted by the Irish Parliament, extending the right to vote to Catholics.
 Since the electoral franchise at the time was largely determined by property, this relief gave the votes to Roman Catholics holding land with a rental value of £2 a year.
 They also started to gain access to many middle-class professions from which they had been excluded, such as the legal profession, grand jurors, universities and the lower ranks of the army and judiciary.

 Act of Union with Ireland 1800

-The issue of greater political emancipation was considered in 1800 at the time of the Act of Union between Great Britain and Ireland: it was not included in the text of the Act because this would have led to greater Irish Protestant opposition to the Union.
+The issue of greater political emancipation was considered in 1800 at the time of the Act of Union between Great Britain and Ireland: it was not included in the text of the act because this would have led to greater Irish Protestant opposition to the Union.
 Non-conformists also suffered from discrimination at this time.

-William Pitt the Younger, the Prime Minister, had promised emancipation to accompany the Act.
+William Pitt the Younger, the Prime Minister, had promised emancipation to accompany the act.
 No further steps were taken at that stage, in part because of the belief of King George III that it would violate his Coronation Oath.
-Pitt resigned when the King's opposition became known, as he was unable to fulfil his pledge.
+Pitt resigned when the king's opposition became known, as he was unable to fulfil his pledge.
 Catholic emancipation then became a debating point rather than a major political issue.

 The increasing number of Irish Catholics serving in the British army led to the army giving freedom of worship to Catholic soldiers in 1811.
-Their contribution in the Napoleonic Wars may have contributed to the support of Arthur Wellesley, 1st Duke of Wellington (himself Irish-born, though Protestant) for emancipation.
+Their contribution in the Napoleonic Wars may have contributed to the support of Arthur Wellesley, 1st Duke of Wellington (himself Dublin born, though an Anglo-Irish Protestant) for emancipation.

 The first commemorative postage stamps of Ireland, issued in 1929, commemorate the Roman Catholic Relief Act 1829 with a portrait of Daniel O'Connell.